brugr9/UEPluginVolumeCreator/README.md

 This documentation has **not been reviewed or approved** by the Food and Drug Administration FDA or by any other agency.
 It is the users responsibility to ensure compliance with applicable rules and regulations&mdash;be it in the US or elsewhere.

+Read also:

-Read also the *"Documentation Disclaimer"* (file DocumentationDISCLAIMER), Online: [https://github.com/brugr9/UEPluginVolumeCreator/blob/main/DocumentationDISCLAIMER.md](https://github.com/brugr9/UEPluginVolumeCreator/blob/main/DocumentationDISCLAIMER.md).
+* *"Documentation Disclaimer"* (file DISCLAIMER.md), Online: [https://github.com/brugr9/UEPluginVolumeCreator/blob/main/DISCLAIMER.md](https://github.com/brugr9/UEPluginVolumeCreator/blob/main/DISCLAIMER.md)
+* *"Software Disclaimer"* from Plugin folder Docs/DISCLAIMER.pdf

 ### F. Citation